codingstrip/codingstrip.github.io/index.md

 {% endfor %}

 <br><br><br>
 Our findings show that <strong>CodingStrip</strong> can help learners understand programming constructs by leveraging multiple representations, and foster self-efficacy in novice learners.
-Results also suggest that how users respond to concreteness fading can vary depending on their learning style.
+Results also suggest that how users respond to concreteness fading can vary depending on their learning style preferences.